Check Your Health

 Amino acids are important for brain health.
 Taurine is most prevalent in the brain.
 Leucine and isoleucine stimulate the upper brain and make you more alert.
 Low levels of lysine lead to an inability to concentrate.
 Methionine clears the brain of metabolic and toxic wastes (cadmium and mercury).
 Phenylalanine brightens mood and improves long-term memory.
 Tryptophan is the precursor of serotonin, the feel-good neurotransmitter.
 Valine promotes a calming effect on our emotions.
 Certain fatty acids are useful in preventing Alzheimer’s disease, and some fatty acids are low in children with ADHD.

-Other panels available on the order form are the Skin/Hair/Nail Health, Bone Health, Energy Health, Nutritional Health, Pre-Diabetic, Inflammation and Mega Health (our most comprehensive panel).
-Although not on the order form, we do offer a Pre-conception/ Fertility Health panel.
-All panels are available to the public, usually in March and September.
+Other panels available on the order form are the Skin/Hair/Nail Health, Bone Health, Energy Health, Nutritional Health, Pre-Diabetic, Inflammation, Mega Panel, and the Real Health Discovery Panel. (our most comprehensive panel).